mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 * `queryBalance` is a boolean flag (defaulting to `true`) to include the wallet balance after the successful `send` operation to the returned result.
 If set to false, the balance will not be queried and returned, making the `send` call faster.
 * `awaitTransactionPropagation` is a boolean flag (defaulting to `true`) to wait for transaction to propagate through the network and be registered in the bitcoind and indexer.
 If set to false, the `send` call will be very fast, but the wallet UTXO state might be invalid for some 500ms.

-<span style="background-color: #fffdbf; padding: 0 5px 0 5px;">If your address holds SLP tokens</span>, you have to add `"slpAware": true,` to your request `options` to prevent accidental token burning.
+<span style="background-color: #fffdbf; padding: 0 5px 0 5px;">If your address holds SLP tokens</span>, you have to add `"slpAware": true` to your request `options` to prevent accidental token burning.
 SLP checks are a bit slow, so they are opt-in.

+A faster way to be SLP aware is `"slpSemiAware": true` modifier.
+It skips all UTXOs with 546 sats when counting balance and sending funds.
+Also it is blazing fast.

 You get the transaction ID (txid) that [you can see on the TestNet block explorer](https://explorer.bitcoin.com/tbch/tx/316f923a1f4c47ac6562779fe6870943eec4f98a622a931f2cc1acd0790ebd69) and the balance left in the original wallet.